valassi/bluefin/README.md

                      [default: 3=all but the experimental ByOffDiagPerErrSrc]
 ```

 You need to have a reasonably complete installation of `pdflatex`, such as those available on lxplus6 and lxplus7 at CERN.
+On slc6 and centos7, `yum install texlive` should be enough.

 Some examples of using bluefin are in the `tests.sh` script.